Illustrators make your app look more professional and thought out. And to my surprise, that notion is not a common one.

 - Efficient communication and interaction – graphics say more with less

-- Emotional appeal – Illustrators have the great abilities to evoke emotions.
+- Emotional appeal – Illustrators have the great ability to evoke emotions.

 - Adding to the Aesthetic Value – They make things prettier and more likeable.